 Machu Picchu – The Unmissable Marvel

-No travel blog is complete without an article about Machu Picchu!
-Having visited the famous Inca citadel twice before even having this blog, I had always wented to go back and create a Machu Picchu virtual tour.
+Having visited the famous Inca citadel twice before even having this blog, I had always wanted to go back and create a virtual tour.
 To tell the truth, I think I could just go back every year and not get tired of it.

 As someone who is addicted to going off the beaten track, you can trust my word.
 Machu Picchu is very touristic but it’s unmissable.

 Best way to go: Train from Cusco or Olantaytambo to Aguas Calientes, or via a trek (Inca Trail, Salkantay Trek)

 Entrance: 152 soles (47 USD) for Machu Picchu alone | 200 soles (62 USD) for M.P. + Huayna Picchu mountain or M.P. mountain

 Duration of visit: Half day to full day

 Machu Picchu – Contents

 Machu Picchu Virtual Tour